Mmandabes/Challenge-Trivia-Game/README.md

 It has 3 modes (easy, medium, and hard).
 User scores are stored in localstorage and displayed with the diffuculty mode in the highscore page .
 This code is free to use.
-This is a chellenge from my coding bootcamp please leave suggestion and/or requests.
+This is a chellenge from my coding bootcamp please leave suggestions and/or requests.
 Thank you!
 <br />
 ## <a href="https://mmandabes.github.io/Challenge-Trivia-Game/" alt="demo link">**Demo**</font></a><br />